matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 Two operations consist of multiple steps, and the sequences of steps overlap.
 Because they are unpredictable, thread interference bugs can be difficult to detect and fix.

+- :star: Constructors cannot be synchronized
+- Sychronization is effective for keeping systems safe, but can present problems with liveness